jc1518/Autosam/README.md

 ```bash
 0,30 08-17 * * 1-5 cd /home/autosam/cloudlets; ./all-in-one.sh >> log
 ```
-Akamai may deny your API call if the time in your machine is not correct.
+Akamai will deny your API calls if the time in your machine is not correct.
 The best way to avoid that is to adjust your time before executing autosam.
 Here is a command you can use:
 ```bash
 sudo date -s "$(curl -sD - google.com | grep '^Date:' | cut -d' ' -f3-6)Z"
 ```